kaiosilveira/hacker-rank-challenges/climbing-the-leaderboard/README.md

 The first step to solve this challenge is to create a unique set of items out of the `ranked` array, which in our code is called `lookup_arr`, so we can remove all the duplicate entries and gain some performance.
 Using `lookup_arr.uniq` here will not be enough, as I tried that and the submission was rejected because of time constraints (it was taking `160s` to execute).
 Thus, the built-in `Set` structure is the best construct to use to keep track of unique items.

 Next, with the unique items in ~~memory~~ hand, we can start to iterate over our `player` array (which is called `array_to_iterate` in our code).
 For each item we need to:

+- check if it is included in the `uniq_items_set`, if so, get its index
+- check if it is smallest than the last item in the `uniq_items` score, if so, the we keep the index of the scores array size
+- lastly, if none of the above is true, we perform a `bsearch_index` in the `uniq_items` array for all the existing items that are smaller or equal than the `item` score.

+The final code looks like this:

 ```ruby
 module HackerRank